 I also liked Rogen’s line that Drive “made Jews look so scary, I thought Mel Gibson directed it” and his comment about the star of Martha Marcy May Marlene: “I learned there’s a whole other Olsen this year.
 Where were they hiding her?
 She’s the best one!”

 Drive really confounded me, I must say.
-Most of the performances were quite good — Albert Brooks' Spirit-nominated, Oscar-spurned turn as a dramatic heavy was widely celebrated — but the weird Young Don Corleone affect in Ryan Gosling's voice was in full bloom.
-The film, which is like Nicholas Winding Refn's take on the most tragic Michael Mann urban fable possible, is not only violent but almost relentlessly downbeat, although the inventive car-chase sequence that opens the movie is an instant classic.
-And the largely synth-pop soundtrack, while it lines up thematically with the neon pink opening credits and the main character's ridiculous satin jacket, includes one awful, endlessly repetitive song that I could not get out of my head (College's "A Real Hero").
+Most of the performances were quite good — Albert Brooks’ Spirit-nominated, Oscar-spurned turn as a dramatic heavy was widely celebrated — but the weird Young Don Corleone affect in Ryan Gosling’s voice was in full bloom.
+The film, which is like Nicholas Winding Refn’s take on the most tragic Michael Mann urban fable possible, is not only violent but almost relentlessly downbeat, although the inventive car-chase sequence that opens the movie is an instant classic.
+And the largely synth-pop soundtrack, while it lines up thematically with the neon pink opening credits and the main character’s ridiculous satin jacket, provides in College’s “A Real Hero” one awful, endlessly repetitive song that I could not get out of my head.

 But I digress; just thought I’d share that since I never actually reviewed Drive and had a strong reaction it.